-I often explain alliance management by comparing it to being a conductor in an orchestra.
-The role of a conductor is to unify the performers and to ensure the orchestra plays in tune.
-Similarly, an alliance manager will need to unify the alliance partners and their team members.
-He or she will need to ensure that these performers play in tune.
+Often I explain the role of an alliance manager by comparing it to being a conductor in an orchestra.
+The role of the conductor is to unify the performers and to ensure that the orchestra plays in tune.
+Similarly, an alliance manager needs to unify the alliance partners and their team members.
+He or she must ensure that the performers sing from the same hymn sheet.

 Diplomat and lobbyist

-The skills mentioned above are just a few of the skills alliance professionals needs to master.
-During an Alliance Masterclass, we will discuss many more of the upsides, characteristics, and skills of the role.
-Also, we will provide many practical tools to make the life of an alliance manager even more successful and pleasurable.
+The skills mentioned above are just a few of the skills alliance professionals need to master.
+During an Alliance Masterclass, we discuss many more of the upsides, characteristics, and skills of the role.
+We also provide many practical tools to make the life of an alliance manager even more successful and pleasurable.